 - The seller usually will not release super-confidential information (such as bank statements or W2 forms) until knowing that these safeguards are in place.

-- The seller will usually have significant legal and accounting costs, and incur their own personal man-hours of complying with the due diligence request.
+- The seller will usually have significant legal and accounting costs, and incur their own personal labor of complying with the formal due diligence requests.

 - It varies widely by industry and by choice of the parties to the deal.

-Formal Due Diligence May Commence After Signed Purchase Agreement
+Formal Due Diligence After Purchase Agreement Signed

 Give Martin at Five Star Business Brokers a call today for a FREE evaluation of your business in Palm Beach County.